artisonii/backend-idea-clan/README.md

 {
   "data": {
     "borrowFromBorrower": {
-      "message": "book is not available to borrow", "success": false
+      "message": "book has been borrowed successfully",
+      "success": true
     }
   }
 }